shawngraham/ar-archaeology/workshop materials/3d model building with VSFM on the command line.md

 [WINDOWS?]

-Exit your docker container and restart.
+So, make sure your images or that video are safe on your host machine somewhere.
+Exit your docker container and restart docker and the vsfm container.
+You can then drop your images back in.

 ### get your materials out